silentorb/game-design/marloth/marloth-game-design.md

 #### Tower Defense

 * Maybe I should bite the bullet and just make this into a tower defense game?
+* Why am I adverse to focusing on towers?
+  * They make the game too abstract, even when they are presented as stationary characters
+    * How do they make the game abstract?
+Are the towers inherently abstract or do they indirectly lead to more abstract gameplay?

+  * Focusing on towers tends to naturally lend itself to mindless hordes of cannon fodder
+    * In other words, towers work well because they are simple, but that simplicity almost requires an equally simple opposition
+    * There may be a way of subverting this

+* Why am I adverse to allowing players to place towers where they choose?
+  * It almost seems like it gives the player so much freedom that the game becomes all about that freedom
+  * In a way, it trivializes the environment
+    * The most important aspect of the environment becomes how it statically influences your tower placement options
+    * The environment becomes less a thing to be interacted with and more a canvas for towers
+  * Maybe part of the issue is unless a tower is placed by a level designer, they don't really tightly integrate with the environment, they are just sitting there
+    * For some reason I'm not bothered in the same way by characters and items
+      * Maybe part of it is because towers are stationary—since they are stationary it feels like they should have a deeper relationship with their surroundings
+      * Maybe that also is part of why player-placed towers feel more abstract

+  * It can lead to lots of spatial glitches and whack-a-mole patching of fringe-case bugs
+  * Player tower placement reduces the sense of indirect agency
+    * No longer is the player subtly influencing their environment—they are directly shaping it
+    * Instead of an existing conflict where the player is assisting one of the sides, the player *is* one of the sides

 * Would it be possible for the MVP to be tower defense and instead of focusing on that feature throughout later versions, keep the tower defense elements light and instead add additional domains in later installments?
   * Have I ever seen a game successfully pivot like this?
     * If not, maybe I can isolate exactly what the pitfall is and find a solution?